YatHongWong/AceRacerWiki/README.md

 Allows user registration, passwords will be hashed and put into the db along with the username.

 #### Display
-'''html
-/<section>/<item>''' Displays the article of selected item, including comments and the last editor of the article.
+Displays the article of selected item, including comments and the last editor of the article.

 #### Dashboard
 Shows an account summary, includes the user's number of edits, comments and level.
 There is also a list of all the user's comments with where it was commented.
 The Dashboard also allows the user to change password and log out.